Livraria Lello, Portugal - Things to Do in Livraria Lello

 Visit Livraria Lello Bookstore

 Booking Tip: Purchase tickets online in advance (€5-8) as entry is limited and queues can be very long, especially during peak season.
-Visit early morning or late afternoon for fewer crowds, and the ticket price can be deducted from book purchases inside.
+Visit early morning or late afternoon for fewer crowds.
+The ticket price can be deducted from book purchases.

 Port Wine Tasting in Vila Nova de Gaia

-Cross the river to Vila Nova de Gaia to visit the famous port wine cellars where this fortified wine has been aged for centuries.
-Tour historic lodges like Sandeman, Taylor's, or Graham's to learn about the port-making process and enjoy tastings with spectacular views over Porto.
-Many cellars offer guided tours explaining the different types of port wine and traditional production methods.
+Cross the iconic Dom Luís I Bridge to Vila Nova de Gaia, home to the famous port wine cellars.
+Tour historic wine lodges like Sandeman, Taylor's, or Graham's to learn about port production and enjoy tastings with stunning views over Porto.
+The experience combines education about this unique fortified wine with panoramic city vistas.

 Getting There